-- 1. Only tuition fees may be charged for enrolling as a student in the programme. - In order to be able to follow the programme, it is necessary to purchase certain instructional (support) materials.
-The cost thereof, to be borne by the student, are expected to amount to approximately €500 per academic year.
-This concerns the following instructional (support) materials: a. study books; - b. one (or several) device(s) to be able to follow the programme's (online) education and take online tests, as well as an appropriate internet connection for that purpose: - 3.
+- 1. Only tuition fees may be charged for enrolling as a student in the programme. - 2.
+In order to be able to follow the programme, it is necessary to purchase certain instructional (support) materials.
+The cost thereof, to be borne by the student, are expected to amount to approximately € 250,- per academic year.
+This concerns the following instructional (support) materials:

+- a. study books; - b. one (or several) device(s) to be able to follow the programme's (online) education and take online tests, as well as an appropriate internet connection for that purpose; - 3.
 Excursions and working visits may form part of the educational programme.
 This may involve costs for the student.
-It concerns the following excursions and working visits: In case a student chooses to partake in the elective language projects Zukunft Deutschland, Ñ de España or Futur France, a student contribution may be required.
-In the academic year of 2022-2023 the required student contribution can range from approximately 0 450 euros, depending on the project and the number of trips planned. - 4.
-If the student is unable to pay these costs, the student will be offered an equivalent alternative, aimed at achieving the same learning objectives.
-The related application procedure is described in the module description of the unit of study in question.
+It concerns the following excursions and working visits: - a.
+Introduction week (as part of unit of study Introduction week): max € 150; - b.
+Working visit to several (inter)national organisations (as part of unit of study Fieldtrip): max € 600. - c.
+Second year internship: Students are obliged to perform an internship in an international setting.
+The internship lasts ten weeks and can bring extra costs to the student.
+The amount of these extra costs differ per student and country.
+Students can apply for extra funding within The Hague University and Erasmus+ fund.
+The programme cannot guarantee that the extra funds are allocated to the student nor can the programme influence the amount the student may receive. - d.
+Graduation project: To finalise the study a student performs a graduation project at an organisation in a country of choice.
+The graduation project lasts twenty weeks and can bring extra costs to the student.
+The amount of these extra costs differ per student and country.
+Students can apply for extra funding within The Hague University and Erasmus+ fund.
+The programme cannot guarantee that the extra funds are allocated to the student nor can the programme influence the amount the student may receive. - 4.
+If the student is unable to pay these costs, referred to in paragraph 3 from this article, the student will be offered an equivalent alternative, aimed at achieving the same learning objectives.
+The related application procedure is described in the course syllabus of the unit of study in question.